 Since $\cF^*$ is reflexive, this morphism extends across the analytic set.
-By (4) of Proposition 4, the left handed term is strongly psef.
+By (4) of Proposition 4, the left hand term is strongly psef.
 Thus the image is strongly psef.
-Moreover, the generic isomorphism infers that $\cF^*$ is strongly psef. \end{proof} \begin{mylem} Let $\cF$ be a strongly psef torsion free sheaf with $c_1(\cF)=0$ over $X$.
+Moreover, the fact that we have a generic isomorphism implies that $\cF^*$ is strongly psef. \end{proof} \begin{mylem} Let $\cF$ be a strongly psef torsion free sheaf with $c_1(\cF)=0$ over $X$.
 Let $\sigma: \tilde{X} \to X$ be a modification such that both $\sigma^* \cF/ \tors$ and $\sigma^* \cF^*/ \tors$ are locally free.
-Then $c_1(\sigma^* \cF/ \tors)=0$. \end{mylem} \begin{proof} There exists a natural morphism
+Then $c_1(\sigma^* \cF/ \tors)=0$. \end{mylem} \begin{proof} There exists natural morphism

-which is a generic isomorphism.
-By proposition 5, $(\sigma^* \cF/ \tors)^*$ is psef.
-In other words, both $\sigma^* \cF/ \tors$ and its dual are psef vector bundles, and therefore their first Chern class equals 0. \end{proof} We can now prove the main result of this section assuming the main theorem (whose proof is independent of the main result of this section).
-For the convenience of readers, we recall here the construction reducing the torsion free sheaf case to the vector bundle case, modulo torsion.
-For a complete proof we recommand the paper of \cite{Ros}. \begin{mylem} Let $\cF$ be a torsion free sheaf of generic rank $r$ over $X$ a complex manifold.
+which is generic isomorphism.
+Note that $(\sigma^* \cF/ \tors)^* \cong (\sigma^* \cF)^*$ by Corollary 4.9 Chap.
+V \cite{Kob}.
+The above morphism is induced by $\sigma^* \cF^* \to (\sigma^* \cF/ \tors)^* \cong (\sigma^* \cF)^*$ under which the torsion part is in the kernel since $(\sigma^* \cF)^*$ is torsion free.
+By Proposition 5, $(\sigma^* \cF/ \tors)^*$ is strongly psef.
+In other words, both $\sigma^* \cF/ \tors$ and its dual are strongly psef vector bundle which infers that its first Chern class is 0. \end{proof} We can now prove the main result of this section assuming the main theorem (whose proof is independent of the main result of this section).
+For the convenience of readers, we recall here the construction of reduction of torsion free sheaf to the vector bundle case modulo torsion.
+For a complete proof, we recommend the paper of \cite{Ros}. \begin{mylem} Let $\cF$ be a torsion free sheaf of generic rank $r$ over $X$ a complex manifold.
 There exists some modification $\sigma: \tilde{X} \to X$ such that $\sigma^* \cF/ \tors$ is locally free.
 Then for every $i =1,2$, the Chern class $c_i(\cF)$ is well defined in the Bott-Chern cohomology group $H^{i,i}_{BC}(X, \C)$.

 If $X$ is compact K\"ahler and $\cF$ is a reflexive sheaf, these two Chern classes can be represented by normal currents $($in fact differences of two closed positive currents$\,)$. \end{mylem}

 \begin{proof}